 Canadian soldier killed in Afghanistan

-In another statement, Prime Minister Stephen Harper commended Collier's service, and extended condolences to the soldier's family and friends.
+Prime Minister Stephen Harper issued a statement offering condolences to Todd's family and friends.

-The latest death brings to 151 the total number of Canadian soldiers who have died as part of the Afghan mission since it began in 2002.
+Todd's death brings to 142 the number of Canadian soldiers killed in Afghanistan since Canada's combat mission began there in 2002.